Looking for the official Google Trends API? There isn’t one (but don't worry, we've listed the alternatives below).

 Why isn't there an official Google Trends API?

-But if it’s so valuable, then why doesn’t Google offer an official API?
+So if Google Trends data is so valuable, then why doesn’t Google offer an official API?

 Control: Google likely wants to maintain control over how Google Trends data is used.

-Maintenance: Google Trends normalizes data with complex calculations, so an API would need a lot of time and resources to maintain.
+Maintenance: Google Trends normalizes data with complex calculations, so an API would need a lot of time and resources to maintain, not to mention support infrastructure.

 Conclusion